joshbegley/nyt-latest/README.md

 `Find out how to watch the BYU Cougars play the Texas Tech Red Raiders, with time, TV channel and streaming information.`\
 https://nytimes.com/athletic/6853188/2025/12/01/byu-vs-texas-tech-stream-how-to-watch-dec-6/

-**In Razor-Thin Honduras Election, Trump Becomes the Wild Card**\
+**Trump Becomes the Wild Card in Razor-Thin Honduras Election**\
-`Just 500 votes separate two candidates to be Honduras’s next president.
-President Trump endorsed one of them just days before the vote.`\
+`President Trump warned that if his favored candidate didn’t win, the United States would “not be throwing good money after bad” to the country.`\
 https://nytimes.com/2025/12/01/world/americas/honduras-election-trump.html

 **The Secret Life of a Ski Resort**\